-While Shickley Public School will pay for SENCAP classes for its students, as part of the agreement between Shickley Public School and Southeast Community College, students who fail a SENCAP course will reimburse the school the costs incurred from the course.
-Students who do not complete the course, or withdraw after the appropriate "drop/add" period will reimburse the school for the costs incurred from the course.
+While Shickley Public School will pay for dual credit classes for its students, students who fail a dual credit course will reimburse the school the costs incurred from the course.
+Students who do not complete the course, or withdraw after the free "drop/add" period will reimburse the school for the costs incurred from the course.